Glossary of research terms

 Regulations governing the export, including deemed export and re-export of dual-use commercial items and technologies as well as other commercial items and technologies without an obvious military use.
 These regulations are under the jurisdiction of the U.S. Department of Commerce.
 (15 CFR Parts 730-774).
 See the VCU Export Compliance and Research Security Policy.

 Export control exemption and/or exclusion

 Specific, legally-recognized contexts in which export control regulations are inapplicable to the transmission of information, such as fundamental research, public domain/publically available, educational information and disclosures to bona-fide full time employees (ITAR exemption only).

-VCU’s Export Compliance Office provides institution-wide export compliance support for VCU.
-The university's official policy, Export Compliance and Research Security, recognizes the need for export compliance at VCU and establishes basic guidelines for compliance.
+VCU’s Export Compliance Program provides institution-wide export compliance support for VCU.
+The university has an official policy, Export Compliance and Research Security, that recognizes the need for export compliance at VCU and establishes basic guidelines for compliance at VCU.
 VCU complies with all export control laws and regulations, and does not participate in foreign corrupt practices.

 A written authorization provided by the appropriate governing regulatory authority of the U.S. government detailing the specific terms and conditions under which export or re-export of export controlled items is allowed.

 An authorization that, under very specific conditions, allows for the export or re-export of items that would normally require an export license.

 An additional period of time given by the sponsor to an organization for the completion of work on an approved grant or contract.
 An extension allows previously allocated funds to be spent after the original expiration date.
 Most federal agencies, including NSF and NIH allow an extension of the final period of up to one year by the institution with adequate notice to the sponsor on research grants only.
 (See also No Cost Time Extension)